JoeyCheung/Topic-Modeling-Summarizer/README.md

 # PDF-summarizer
 PDF summarizer with Latent Dirichlet Allocation to save time when it comes to reading

+# Future fixes
-- In Dandelion girl, don't clean numerics for page number summarization
+- In Dandelion girl, don't clean numerics for page number summarization and change where summarization begins